Stidner/api-docs/source/index.html.md

 These following tables describe all the objects which will be sent in your json-formatted POST request to the /order API.

-This particular object will be the "main object" in your request, which contains all other strings and objects which will be sent to the order API.
+This object will be the "main object" in your request, containing everything else which will be sent to the order API.

 | Key name | Type | R/O/C | Description |
 |---|---|---|---|